-- Targeting the ECM to treat cancer
+- Target the extracellular matrix to treat cancer

 I am very much a hands on scientist and spend much of my time in the lab.
 Our expertise is in applying physics and engineering to biological systems.
 If you would like to join the group as either a PhD student or postdoc please send me an email.